-- 1. Applicants must provide proof of university admission to a graduate-level program or letter of invitation to conduct postgraduate-level research when applying for the grant.
-Admission that requires a guarantee of financial support is acceptable. - 2.
-Applicants must study outside of their home country
+1. Provide proof of university admission to a graduate-level program or letter of invitation to conduct postgraduate-level research when applying for the grant.
+Admission that requires a guarantee of financial support is acceptable.

-Additional criteria for vocational training team applications:
+Vocational training team applications must:

-- 1. Teams must be composed of at least two members with at least two years of work experience each in the area of focus and a Rotarian team leader who has a general level of Rotary knowledge, international experience, leadership skills, and some expertise within the area of focus.
+- 1. Support teams composed of at least two members with at least two years of work experience each in the area of focus and a Rotarian team leader who has a general level of Rotary knowledge, international experience, leadership skills, and some expertise within the area of focus.
 Non-Rotarians may serve as team leaders provided the sponsors establish the need for this in the grant application. - 2.
-Rotarians and their family members may participate in a vocational training team as long as the team is providing training, not receiving training. - 3.
-Relatives of a vocational training team member may participate on the same team if they meet eligibility requirements. - 4.
-If more than one team is traveling under a single grant, the teams must share the same two primary sponsors and begin travel within one year of each other. - 5.
+Confirm that if more than one team is traveling under a single grant, the teams must share the same two primary sponsors and begin travel within one year of each other. - 3.
 All team members must be approved by The Rotary Foundation prior to travel.
 Any alterations to team composition must be reported to, and approved by, The Rotary Foundation.